-Our goal is to provide a cost-effective approach to validate NGS or microarray data and quantitate gene expression using real time qPCR assays
+Our goal is to provide low cost qPCR primer sets to validate NGS or microarray data and quantitate gene expression using real time qPCR assays

 Perform up to 1000 assays